 - Your Family Dollar (Churchill & Edward)

-Hazardous waste includes such items as paint cans, aerosol cans, batteries, motor oil, transmission fluid or brake fluid bottles, pesticides, herbicides and flammable or corrosive bottles.
+Hazardous waste includes such items as batteries, motor oil, transmission fluid or brake fluid bottles, pesticides, herbicides and flammable or corrosive bottles.
 These are not recyclable and the landfill site is not licensed to accept hazardous waste.
 The United Counties of Leeds and Grenville hosts a household hazardous waste day annually.
-The details are published in local papers and information may be available from the Township office just prior to disposal day, which is generally held on the third Saturday of August and the last Saturday in September.
+Please contact the Counties for more information (613)342-3840